 What I thought would be a simple scalp massage and a speedy blow-dry turned out to be one of the most relaxing and beneficial salon treatments I've tried – and as a beauty editor, I've experienced my fair share.
 According to the salon, the all-natural, non-toxic, 100% organic remedy is meant to "breathe life into lacklustre hair", leaving lengths revived and the scalp balanced, which is exactly what I needed having upset my hair and scalp after experimenting with too many different products.

 At £125, you'd expect more from the treatment than simply instant results, and it does deliver.
 I noticed fewer flakes, my scalp didn't feel as itchy and my ends weren't as parched despite the straightener abuse.
 I also found that I could skip a hair wash, and as Hari himself explained while I was sitting in the chair, CBD oil has the ability to stabilise sebum production.
-Just like most salon treatments, this is a pretty great way to practise self-care, but all the little elements, like the massage, supplement and the tea, combined with the salon's hospitality, gives it an edge over others.
+Like most salon treatments, this is a great way to practise self-care, but all the little elements, like the massage, supplement and tea, combined with the salon's hospitality, give it an edge over others.
 I'm a CBD convert.